RBC Mortgage Review

 What are the benefits of getting a mortgage through RBC?

-- Flexibility.
+- Options.
 RBC offers mortgage options not just for new homebuyers but for those who are looking to renew their mortgage as well as for those looking to invest in a second home or a vacation home.

 - Special rates.
 RBC offers mortgage-seekers special interest rates, which are lower than the APR.